Cultural visits in Green Spain

 Pedro Saura.
 Consejería de Cultura, Turismo y Deporte de Cantabria.

-Come and visit one of the 18 prehistoric caves on the Cantabrian coast that have been designated a World Heritage Site, admire the cave paintings in Altamira or El Castillo Cave, and be captivated by the presence of human figures in drawings that are over 35,000 years old.
+Visit some of the 18 prehistoric caves on the Cantabrian coast making up a World Heritage Site, admire the cave paintings in Altamira or El Castillo Cave, and be captivated by the presence of human figures in drawings that are over 35,000 years old.

-Asturias is a great place to see the best of pre-Romanesque art: austere but beautiful and harmonious constructions that contrast with the greenness that surrounds them.
+Asturias is a great place to see the best of pre-Romanesque art: austere but beautiful and harmonious constructions that contrast with the green landscape around them.
 Santa María del Naranco, Santa Cristina de Lena and San Miguel de Lillo are good examples.
 They have been designated a World Heritage Site by UNESCO.

 If you want to follow the Way of Saint James, remember that the northern route goes through Green Spain.
 Most of this section runs along the coast, so you can enjoy the beautiful scenery while you experience what it's like to be a pilgrim.
 What's more, the Way of Saint James has been awarded the World Heritage designation.

-Legend has it that the Torre de Hercules tower was built on the land where the hero buried Geryon's head.
+Legend has it that the Torre de Hercules tower was built on the land where the hero buried the head of Geryon, a giant monster in Greek mythology.
 In reality it dates back to Roman times and it is one of the oldest lighthouses still in operation in the world.
 Climb up its 242 steps and enjoy the amazing views from this monument that has been designated a World Heritage Site.

 The Guggenheim Museum is in itself a work of art.
 It's a beautiful sight from the outside, with its titanium panels gleaming in the sun next to the Bilbao estuary.
-But we also recommend a visit inside, where you can see the works of some of the most famous contemporary modern artists.©
+But we also recommend a visit inside, where you can see works by some of the most famous contemporary artists.©

 Ayuntamiento de Áviles